 When you receive services from our providers, you will not have to submit claim forms or pay bills.
-However, when you receive services you must pay copayments and coinsurance listed in this brochure.
-When you receive emergency services, you may have to submit claim forms.
+However, you must pay copayments and coinsurance listed in this brochure.
+When you receive emergency services you may have to submit claim forms.